About apprenticeships and traineeships

 Full-time or part-time

-- Full-time apprentices and trainees work and train an average of 38 hours a week and have ongoing employment.
+- Full-time apprentices and trainees work and train an average of 38 hours per week and have ongoing employment

 - Part-time apprentices and trainees are rostered to work on a regular basis, working and training no less than 15 hours per week, averaged over a four week cycle.

-- Existing workers may be employed as an apprentice or trainee (as long as they are not casual).
+- Existing workers may be employed as an apprentice or trainee in a full-time or part-time capacity.